Oriented Areas and the Shoelace Formula

 We’re used to dealing with what are called simple polygons – polygons whose sides never overlap, so they surround a single region of space without any intersections.
 We can also consider non-simple polygons, which are allowed to have their vertices or edges overlap or intersect.
 The shoelace formula continues to work if the polygon is non-simple, except we must understand that negatively-oriented regions subtract from the total sum instead of adding, which may not be totally intuitive:

-2. Oriented Angle
+2. Oriented Angles

-Related to the concept of oriented area is the concept of oriented angle, which is actually a bit more familiar.
+Related to the concept of oriented area is the concept of an oriented angle, which is actually a bit more familiar.
 Oriented angles distinguish between “the angle between \(\b{a}\) and \(\b{b}\)” and “the angle between \(\b{b}\) and \(\b{a}\)”, by insisting that we specify counterclockwise angles (the way radians go) as positive:

 This is very much like how the vector \(\bf{b-a}\) is the negative of the vector \(\bf{a-b}\).
 In fact it is appealing to think of oriented angles as some kind of curved vectors – we can add and subtract ‘angular’ vectors just like regular vectors.
 In this example, evidently \(\angle \b{ab} + \angle \b{bc} = \angle \b{ac}\), and this angle addition formula holds whether or not \(\b{c}\) falls between \(\b{a}\) and \(\b{b}\):